I attachment parent.

 I work from home so I can be with them.

-When friends who work outside the home are running late, I help.
+When friends who work outside the home need me, I help.

 I let them go.